GOswim, a next-generation swimming and water safety program, has been launched by Belgravia Leisure in partnership with Swimming Australia.

 With a focus on experiential and activity-based learning, GOswim encourages and supports students to explore pathways into competitive and recreational lap swimming.
 Another key element of the program?
 Simply having fun.

-“GOswim is very much about keeping kids in the water, ensuring they are having fun and learning how to be safe in the water,” says Kym McMahon, General Manager Sport Growth at Swimming Australia.
+“GOswim is very much about keeping kids in the water, ensuring they are having fun and learning how to be safer in on and around the water,” says Kym McMahon, General Manager Sport Growth at Swimming Australia.

 Meet the GOswim characters!